vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_show_new_tweets.html.md

 # Show tweets after AsyncTask

-The AsyncTask we created in previous lesson is simply replicating network call to fetch new tweets.
-We should also be updating the tweet list screen as soon as the new tweets are fetched.
+The AsyncTask we created in previous lesson is simply simulating a network call to fetch new tweets.
+In case of an actual network call, new tweets will be fetched and we should update the tweet list screen to show them.

 At first, the obvious thing to do is to call parent (TweetListActivity) methods at the end of **doInBackground()** method.
 But it will result in an error as you can not update View elements from a background thread.
 We are going to use `onPostExecute(..)` method to do the job.